jvamosi/Diversibee/README.md

  `cash` | current cash available to the player `blueberryBuildPrice` | price to turn one tile into blueberry crop.

- - The `store.state` object mentioned above is an array of objects, where the ith array element described the ith tile (where tiles are counted left to right across rows, then top to bottom over columns).
+ - The `store.state` object mentioned above is an array of objects, where the ith array element describes the ith tile (where tiles are counted left to right across rows, then top to bottom over columns).
 Each element in this array is an object with the following structure:

  key | value
  ----|------